What is chronic myeloid leukaemia (CML)?

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

-Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
-They will also talk to you about certain things to think about when making treatment decisions.
+Your haematologist or specialist nurse will explain the different treatments and their side effects.
+They will also talk to you about things to consider when making treatment decisions.
+You will need this information before you give your permission (consent) to have any treatment.

 The main treatment for CML is with drugs called tyrosine kinase inhibitors (TKIs).